2023: INEC Insists On Electronic Voting

-The Independent National Electoral Commission (INEC) has said that it was determined to deepen the use of technology in the electoral process in Nigeria.
+Independent National Electoral Commission (INEC) has said it is determined to deepen the use of technology in the electoral process in the country.

-This is even as the nation’s electoral umpire said that electronic voting is one of the legacies the commission wanted to leave for Nigerian people.
+The current leadership of the electoral body said it is one of the legacies it intends to give the Nigerian people.

-Addressing a workshop on Technological Applications in the Continuous Voter Registration Process Systems for Heads of Department of ICT in the States and FCT on Monday in Lagos State, the national commissioner and chairman Information and Voter Education, INEC, Festus Okoye, said the commission must improve with every election and with every electoral cycle.
+Addressing a workshop on technological applications in the Continuous Voter Registration (CVR) process systems for heads of department of ICT in the states and FCT yesterday in Lagos State, the national commissioner and chairman Information and Voter Education, INEC, Festus Okoye, said the commission must improve with every election and with every electoral cycle.

-Okoye said based on the resolve of the commission to improve the quality of the register of voters and provide the opportunity for every eligible Nigerian to register to vote, some technological innovations were recently approved and introduced to the voter registration system.
+Okoye said the commission is resolved to improve the quality of voter’s register and improve the opportunity for every eligible Nigerian to register in the process.
+He said some technological innovations were recently approved and introduced to the voter registration system.

-He said the development was in keeping with the commission’s avowed determination to deepen the use of technology in the electoral process through innovations that introduce desirable changes and new solutions to the electoral process.
+Okoye said this is in keeping with the commission’s avowed determination to deepen the use of technology in the electoral process through continued innovations that introduced desirable changes and new solutions to the electoral process.

-He said the Continuous Voter Registration (CVR) process and the registration of voters was a crucial building block for any electoral democracy.
+He said the Continuous Voter Registration (CVR) process and the registration of voters is a crucial building block for any electoral democracy.

 He said a credible register of voters is a sine qua non in the electoral process.